oniongithub/CPP-Libraries/README.md

 # C++ Libraries (Header Only)

 All libraries can be used in both x86 and x64.
-They support the newest Window's SDK version, and can be included and used without any effort.
+They support the newest Window SDK, and can be included and used without any effort.

 ## Libraries
 * **Console Colors** - Allows you to change the background and foreground color for your console.